our group commitments

 The NEC Group encourages staff to have fun while at the same time raising money for great causes.
 Each year, employees vote for their Charity of the Year and spend time fundraising in innovative ways.

-The 2018 chosen charity is Alzheimer’s Research UK, who are the UK’s leading Alzheimer’s research charity aiming to defeat dementia.
-Previous charities supported by the NEC Group include Cancer Research UK, Macmillan Cancer Support, Help Harry Help Others, Help for Heroes, County Air Ambulance Trust and The Challenger Trust.
+Previous charities supported by the NEC Group include Alzheimer’s Research UK, Cancer Research UK, Macmillan Cancer Support, Help Harry Help Others, Help for Heroes, County Air Ambulance Trust and The Challenger Trust.

 The Group also gets involved with annual national initiatives like Children In Need and Comic Relief.